 Incomplete Markets Models with Multiple Assets or Accounts.
-To account for the presence of wealthy agents with high MPCs, the so-called wealthy hand-to-mouth, Kaplan and Violante (2014) introduce multiple accounts of varying liquidity to the standard incomplete markets model.
-Variants of this model form the basis for the highly influential HANK model of Kaplan et al. (2018).
-While households with low liquidity in such a model may behave in richer ways than allowed by the incomplete markets model, households with high levels of liquidity still behave according to the standard incomplete markets model.
-In Figure B.2, we document a pronounced "bowtie" pattern of adjustment for all levels of liquid wealth.
-Even households who have more than \$100,000 of liquid wealth display the "bowtie" pattern.
+To account for the presence of wealthy agents with high MPCs, the wealthy hand-to-mouth, Kaplan and Violante (2014) introduce multiple accounts of varying liquidity to the standard incomplete markets model.
+A variant of this model forms the basis for the highly influential heterogeneous-agent New Keynesian (HANK) model of Kaplan et al. (2018).
+In this model, households are hand-to-mouth if they have low liquid wealth, even if they have high illiquid wealth.
+Nonetheless, households with high liquid wealth should be unconstrained and therefore not have extreme MPCs.
+In Figure B.3, we document a pronounced "bowtie" pattern of adjustment for all levels of liquid wealth.
+Even households who have more than \$100,000 of liquid wealth or liquid wealth exceeding ten times their monthly income display the "bowtie" pattern.
 Thus, liquidity and costly reallocation of assets across accounts cannot account for the behavior of our respondents.